AetherialMist/JavaLearning/lesson-003/README.md

 operators.

 In the case of `String`s, this whole time we have been printing number types, and if you recall from the previous lesson, Java will convert the numbers to `String`s in order to print them.
-This combined with Java's ability to combine, or _add_, `String`s together using the `+` operator, ends with similar logic as above.
+This included with Java's ability to combine, or _add_, `String`s together using the `+` operator, ends with similar logic as above.
 This process of combining multiple `String`s into one big `String` is called "String Concatenation".

 Java knows how to _promote_ `double`s and `int`s to `String`s, and combine `String`s together, so that is what Java does!

 Java will automatically _promote_ types when required, but Java can **_NOT_** _demote_ types on its own.
 Remember that Java does follow its own version for "order of operations".
 You can use Google to see the full list for operation precedence, but there are a _lot_ of operations we have not discussed yet (3 out of 15 if you count parenthesis).

-**_"on its own," that means there is a way?_**
+> _"on its own," that means there is a way?_

 Yes, but we will cover that in a later lesson!

+As for _demotion_, Java will only automatically convert one type to another as long as "no information is lost in conversion".
+What in the world does that mean?
+When converting `3` into `3.0`, the _value_ represented by the types is still the same.
+If you try to convert `3.1` to just `3`, you have now lost information about the `.1`.
+Even `3.0` can **not** be converted back to just `3`, as the `.0` is considered important information for the value being represented.
+As for `String`s, once something is converted into a `String`, Java does not know anything about the previous _type_ being represented.
+So _demotion_ from a String is just not possible without telling Java _how_ to convert back to another type (a later topic).

 ## Recap